90rdon/Brunch-Ember-Socket.io/README.md

 ## Introduction
-This is a documentation of my personal apporoach to building a functional Node.js app with Ember.js, socket.io, passport, deploying on Heroku.
+This is an introducution on building a functional Node.js app with Ember.js, socket.io, passport, deploying on Heroku.
+I am using this for my personal projects.

 ## Getting Started